Role of Majorana Fermions in high-harmonic generation from Kitaev chain

 In the field of strongly correlated matter, topological superconductivity and associated phase transitions is presently one of the major topics~\cite{beenakker2013search, sato2017topological} as it is associated with the emergence of the Majorana fermion -- particles that are their own antiparticles~\cite{majorana}.
 The notion of the Majorana fermion is also of great importance in nuclear and particle physics, apart from solid-state physics~\cite{elliott2015colloquium}.
 In a condensed matter context, Majorana fermions are emergent quasiparticle excitations that have been proposed as the physical basis to realize qubits that are robust against decoherence and fault-tolerant topological quantum computation ~\cite{kitaev2003fault, alicea2012new, nayak2008non, sarma2015majorana}.
-In this work, we propose a way to probe the existence of Majorana fermions by probing the topological--trivial superconducting phase transition using HHG spectroscopy.
+In this work, we discuss the role of the Majorana fermions by probing the topological--trivial superconducting phase transition using HHG spectroscopy.

-Experimental observation of Majorana fermions is an ongoing quest, and several experiments on semiconductor nanowires, magnetic chains and superconductors have been reported~\cite{mourik2012signatures, das2012zero, albrecht2016exponential, kim2018toward, wang2018evidence, jack2019observation, lutchyn2018majorana, wang2020evidence}.
+Experimental observation of Majorana fermions is an ongoing quest, and several experiments on semiconductor nanowires, magnetic chains and superconductors, using transport and electrical measurements with scanning tunneling spectroscopy and Coulomb-blockade spectroscopy, have been reported~\cite{mourik2012signatures, das2012zero, albrecht2016exponential, kim2018toward, wang2018evidence, jack2019observation, lutchyn2018majorana, wang2020evidence}.
 Topological superconductors are considered as a promising platform for Majorana fermions since the original proposal of Kitaev.~\cite{kitaev2001unpaired} Thus for this study, we choose the paradigmatic one dimensional (1D) Kitaev chain of spinless fermions as a suitable model system.
 The many-body Hamiltonian for this 1D superconducting chain is

-Here, $\mu$ is the onsite energy, $t_0$ is a nearest neighbour hopping term, and $\Delta$ is the superconducting pairing term (chosen to be purely real), which creates or annihilates pairs of particles at neighbouring lattice sites. $c_j^\dagger$ ($c_j$) is fermionic creation (annihilation) operator at site $j$ and $L$ represents the number of lattice sites.
+Here, $\mu$ is the onsite energy, $t_0$ is a nearest neighbour hopping term, and $\Delta$ is an order parameter (chosen to be purely real).
+The term with $\Delta$ is a superconducting pairing term in mean-field approximation, which creates or annihilates pairs of particles at neighbouring lattice sites. $c_j^\dagger$ ($c_j$) is fermionic creation (annihilation) operator at site $j$ and $L$ represents the number of lattice sites.